ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/negative/made/index.md

 AND

-if there is NOT one extant
+if there is NOT a motion to refer extant

 AND

-if there is NOT one agreed
+if there is NOT a motion to refer agreed

 #### Question can be put